Seven self-care tips

-Try these free and simple ways to take care of your mental wellbeing - some tips for protecting your mental wellbeing in 2021:
+Try these free and simple ways to take care of your mental wellbeing during the cost-of-living crisis

 Break up the stream of negativity and boost your mood.

 Some days, skip the bad reports and seek out happy news, or funny-peculiar stories that have nothing to do with the news but make you smile.
-Or check out stunning scenes of nature, cute puppies, kittens (apparently the most sought-after pictures on social media), or head for websites like The Poke, which takes the mick out of everyone.
+Go for a walk in a park, check out stunning scenes of nature, or head for websites like The Poke, which pokes fun at everyone.

 Put yourself in someone else’s shoes and do something you’ve never done before